ChrisRoyse/City-Council-Meeting-Analyzer/README.md

 ## 📝 Description

-This project is a comprehensive, multi-agent AI system designed to analyze 7 years of Manhattan, Kansas city council meeting transcripts (900+ GB of data).
+This project is a comprehensive, multi-agent AI system designed to analyze 7 years of Manhattan, Kansas city council meeting transcripts.
 By leveraging GPT-4 and sophisticated data analysis techniques, this system extracts meaningful insights, patterns, and trends from hundreds of meeting transcripts that would be impractical to analyze manually.
+I downloaded videos of 7 years of City Council Meetings totalling 900 GB.
+I then transcribed and diarized those videos.
+The transcriptions are uploaded in the git repository.

 The system performs multi-faceted analysis through parallel AI agents focusing on different analytical perspectives:
 - Open-ended discovery of meeting themes